corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/vault-state-event-service.md

 - `eventType` (`VaultEventType`) which can have two values, `PRODUCED` and `CONSUMED` representing what happened to the state that the event is related to.
 - `timestamp` (`Instant`) representing the time that the event was created.

-## Starting a flow triggered by a vault state event
+## Start a flow triggered by a vault state event

 If you plan to start flows within the the `VaultStateEventService.subscribe` callback or in the processing logic of the `DurableCursor` returned by the other version of `VaultStateEventService.subscribe`, then you need to call subscribe only when you have received a `StateMachineStarted` lifecycle event.